jacnel/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

                                         .catch(function(err){logError(err)});
     var createTypeSuccess = getTokenSuccess.then(...<Qi REST call to create a type>...)

-In the above snippet, the type creation method be called only if token acquisition was successful.
+In the above snippet, the type creation method is called only if token acquisition was successful.
 This is not mandatory for interaction with the Qi service - the type creation call could be attempted regardless of token acquisition.
 A call to the Qi service with a missing or incorrect